elliottcarlson/ghee-boilerplate/README.md

 ### Run

-Run `npm install` if you have just cloned the repo for the first time, to install the required dependencies.
+Run `yarn install` if you have just cloned the repo for the first time, to install the required dependencies.

-Run `npm start` to start the bot.
+Run `yarn start` to start the bot.

 ### Usage